rodrigo-fonseca-oliveira/ai-architect/docs/ai-architect-launch.md

 - Lightweight feature request flow via prefilled GitHub issues.

 ## Cut-off for Today (Must Have)
-- Architect-only focus in README and UI (Query/Research not surfaced in UI; APIs remain for tests).
+- Architect-first focus in README and UI; deeper details moved to docs/.
-- Structured Architect Agent with dynamic grounding (no guide|brainstorm modes).
+- Structured Architect Agent with dynamic grounding.
 - SSE streaming endpoint for Architect and a chat UI that consumes it.
 - Friendly agent tone, grounded badge, and feature request CTA (prefilled GitHub issue link).
-- README hero image and branding updates.
+- README hero image and branding updates aligned with docs/.

 ## Backend Changes
 - ArchitectPlan (pydantic)